Tonydum/Airline-Customer-Booking-Analysis/README.md

 Longer stays (more than 1 year) show a 26% completion rate, while shorter stays (1 week or less) maintain a solid 19%, indicating that promoting extended stay packages and short-trip deals could effectively boost both segments.

-Sales Channel: Internet bookings dominate at 91.86%, while Mobile has only 8.14% of completed bookings, highlighting an opportunity to improve the mobile experience.

 ![image](https://github.com/user-attachments/assets/0707ec22-103e-4917-8d16-9675fc492135)

 Morning flights (6:00 AM to 11:59 AM) see the highest booking volume, while evening flights struggle with low completion rates, indicating an opportunity to increase morning flight capacity while offering discounts for evening flights to improve overall booking performance.